Rhelli/menu-code-test-react/ReadMe.md

     ]

 The waiter reducers corresponding actions are as follows:
- - Trigger Waiter Message - Dispatches a generated message to the waiterStore
+ - **Trigger Waiter Message** - Dispatches a generated message to the waiterStore
- - Remove Waiter Message - This is an unused action, however it is fully plumbed in and I have left it there as a readily available solution if deletion of messages is wanted in the future.
+ - **Remove Waiter Message** - This is an unused action, however it is fully plumbed in and I have left it there as a readily available solution if deletion of messages is wanted in the future.

 ## Setup and Use
-[Head here]() if you would like to see the site live.
-For use on your local machine, keep reading.

 ### Setup
 In order to run this project locally, you must first ensure your machine is correctly set up.
   1. Ensure you have Node.js installed on your machine.